Ellen Driscoll: Environment-related works

-With later projects, Driscoll extended her interests to the resilience of the natural world in the face of sociopolitical threat.
+With later projects, Driscoll extended her interests to the resilience of the natural world in the face of sociopolitical threat.Wei, Lilly.
+"Considering Red Hook," Soundings: Margaret Cogswell, Ellen Driscoll, Brooklyn, NY: Kentler International Drawing Space, 2015.
 The sumi and walnut ink drawings in her "Soundings" (2015) and "Thicket" (2017) exhibitions blended ochre, umber and coffee-colored silhouettes and spectral imagery of ivy skeins, volunteer plants, birds, clothing, skeletal billboards, abandoned loading docks and honeycombed structures into liminal topographies of land and water, culture and nature, ruin and rebirth.
 "Soundings" offered an immersive, composite past-present portrait of Red Hook, Brooklyn that critic Lilly Wei described as mundane and fluid, shifting from abstraction and dissolution to sharp realistic focus in an exploration of adaptability, transition, transformation and ephemerality.
 "Thicket" included soft sculptures partially attached to walls—some printed with tangled tree imagery—that suggested clothing patterns and city plans or topographical maps cut into cloth (e.g., Stilt, 2014).

 Awards and public collections

 Driscoll has been recognized by fellowships from the Guggenheim Foundation, Harvard Radcliffe Institute, Anonymous Was a Woman, National Endowment for the Arts, New York Foundation for the Arts, Massachusetts Cultural Council, Siena Arts Institute, Brown Foundation/Dora Maar House, and Artists Foundation.
 She has received awards and grants from the LEF Foundation, American Academy of Arts and Letters and International Sculpture Center, and residencies from the Banff Centre for the Arts, Bogliasco Foundation, MacDowell, Pilchuck Glass School, Rockefeller Foundation (Bellagio, Italy) and Sirius Art Centre (Ireland), among others.

 Driscoll's work belongs to the public collections of the Addison Gallery of American Art, Boston Public Library, Detroit Institute of Arts, Fralin Museum of Art, Harvard Art Museums, Hood Museum of Art, Metropolitan Museum of Art, Rose Art Museum, Smith College Museum of Art, and Whitney Museum, among others.